-Starting with the 1st of May 2016 the regulated minimum income in Romania is 1250 ron (Romanian lei) (brutto / before taxes).
+Starting with the July 2017 the regulated minimum income in Romania is 1450 ron (Romanian lei) (brutto / before taxes).

 - stated employed functionaries starting with public functionaries in their early years, teachers, nurses and doctors;

 - unqualified workers such as the ones in agriculture, construction or even production (factories);